Unit 6. Some important sorts of words

 |cup-acc1 tea-acc-fin2. ⇔ tea-acc1 cup-fin-acc2. ⇒ cup-fin-tea-acc1.|

 We will frequently mention that everything ‘irrelevant or clear from context’ has to be omitted.
-This directive will be elaborated on in the upcoming pragmatics section.
+This rule is elaborated on in the pragmatics section.

 |nonexistence (‘zero’) negator||nà.||not||to make nonexistent, to undo, annul, destroy|